 Managers and Gossiping Employees

 Many managers turn a blind eye to employee gossip (or worse, participate in it).
 It results in low employee morale and a toxic culture.

 In one company, employees knew that the minute they shared information with their marketing manager, he would share it in his one-on-one meetings with every other coworker.
 The department's morale was low, and the gossip made the employees distrust each other and not share anything with their manager—all of it the manager's doing.

 Many employees gossip about the amount of money they make—and often, they don’t tell the truth.
 So, unhappy coworkers beat a path to the Human Resources' door asking about their own salary.

 By law, companies cannot prohibit employees from discussing their salaries, although many companies do have such policies.
 Their intention is to avoid problems, but they are violating the law in so doing.
-Employers may not restrict employee discussions.
+Employers may not restrict employee discussions about salary.

 When to Act